Volunteer Name: Andrew Levy

 4- Any tips for future volunteers… (clothing, travel, personal items, donations)

 Don’t be afraid to open up.
 This may mean to the clinical staff or to yourself.
 I forged what I think could easily be lifelong friendships with many of the staff in the clinic.
 They will always have a place in my heart and its almost certainly likewise for them.
-In terms of yourself, be willing to go and travel around the city and country, even if on your own, and meet new people.
+In terms of yourself, be willing to go and travel, even if on your own, and meet new people.
 Everyone in Guatemala, locals, travelers, and transplants, are some of the most amazing people I have ever met and will likely meet.
 With a simple conversation with someone and your almost guaranteed to learn something new or find something in common.

 5.1-Other things volunteers should know: